How to Check if Your Phone will Work in New Zealand

 You can find this information in your user manual as well.

 Skinny has a very handy online phone compatibility tests.
 This will help you know if your phone is compatible with the Skinny and Spark Network.
 To use it, you will need your IMEI code.
 Instructions on how to find it is on the test page.

 Now, this is the tricky part.
 Many apps are geo-locked and will only work when linked to a country-specific SIM so be aware that your app may not be working here in New Zealand.
 You may need to create a different account here in New Zealand and subscribe to the New Zealand version of it.
 This is mostly true for apps dealing with copyright work like music or videos, such as Spotify.
 We strongly advise you to cancel your subscriptions before departure or be ready to do so shortly after landing.

 Other apps like Facebook Messenger, Viber, Whatsapp, Google Maps, etc. will work just fine here in New Zealand.
 It will make no difference at all when using them on your new phone aside from having to confirm your new phone number.

-By the way, don’t miss these 12 Travel Apps You Need to Have When Backpacking in New Zealand.
+By the way, don’t miss these 12 Travel Apps You Need to Have When Travelling New Zealand.